seanwhs/BootCamps/04-data-engineering-and-ai/scikit-learn/Docs/Student-Workbook.md

 ### Part A: Conceptual Checkpoints

 1. **Hyperparameter Search:** Contrast `GridSearchCV` and `RandomizedSearchCV`.
 When would you choose one over the other?
+* *Answer:* `GridSearchCV` performs an exhaustive search over every specified parameter combination, which is ideal for small search spaces. `RandomizedSearchCV` samples a fixed number of random parameter combinations from specified distributions, making it vastly more efficient for large, continuous, or high-dimensional hyperparameter spaces.

 2. **Custom Transformers:** What two core methods must every custom Scikit-Learn transformer implement to remain fully compatible with `Pipeline` objects?
+* *Answer:* `.fit(X, y=None)` and `.transform(X)` (alongside inheriting from `BaseEstimator` and `TransformerMixin`).

 3. **Ensemble Voting:** Explain the difference between "hard voting" and "soft voting" in a Voting Classifier.
+* *Answer:* Hard voting aggregates predicted class labels via majority rule.
+Soft voting averages the predicted class probabilities across all base estimators and selects the class with the highest average probability.

+---

 ### Part B: Hands-On Coding Lab – Custom Transformer & Grid Search

-**Exercise:** Write a script (`lab_module4.py`) that implements a custom transformer calculating a financial debt ratio, wraps it in a pipeline alongside a Random Forest, and executes a randomized hyperparameter search.
+**Exercise:** Write a script (`lab_module4.py`) that implements a custom debt-ratio transformer and runs a randomized hyperparameter search.

 ```python
 # lab_module4.py